Updated August 9, 2023

 The new 2016 Excel Workbook features make quite a difference in your analytical computing usage of the tool.
 From simple, to complex, to brilliantly profound, Microsoft has packed it all in, making the 2016 Excel Workbook so much more versatile, smarter and mightier.
 In this post, we celebrate the recent (2016) changes that transform the humble Excel Workbook into its present potent form.

-Think of the large number of times you needed an Excel workbook function or formula, but you’ve forgotten the exact name.
-You know it exists but are currently clueless on the right fit.
+Think of a large number of times you needed an Excel workbook function or formula, but you’ve forgotten the exact name.
+You know it exists but is currently clueless on the right fit.
 For instance, let’s say you want to check if a particular cell contains numeric values.
 So you know that the function to use has something to do with (but obviously) “number”.
 And you type “number,” hoping Excel will provide the rest.
 It doesn’t.

 So you ask your friend seated in the next cube, and he asks his friend (err, Google) and finds out that the function you’re looking for is called “isnumber”.
 Bah!
 Yes, it sounds fairly simple to remember.
 But life would have been infinitely easier if Excel had been more helpful.

 Guess what, folks: Microsoft has noted your pain!

 Now, the autocorrect feature has smartened to include not just the specific text you type but all formulas and functions that include your text.
 So you no longer have to memorize the exact names, casing and all, coz your Excel workbook’s inbuilt autocorrect feature smartly supplies it all.
 This is a big relief; thank you, Microsoft!

 2. Improved Functions of Excel Workbook

 Following on its vast improvement on the smarter autocorrect feature, Microsoft takes this reasoning into other Excel Workbook functions.
 There are too many to name here, but we’re listing a few of the more popular ones for your reference.